As2909/Projects/PowerBI - Survey Analysis/README.md

-# Project: Dataset Professional Survey Dashboard
+# Project: Professional Survey Dashboard

 ## Overview
 In this project, I created a dashboard in Power BI to visualize and analyze the dataset "data_professional_survey" This dataset contains information about data professionals, including their demographics, job roles, salaries, and more.
 The goal of the dashboard is to provide insights into the characteristics and trends of data professionals based on the survey data.